erj826/npi-registry-util/README.md

 # npi-registry-util

-Fetch profiles from the NPPES NPI registry
+Fetches records from the [NPPES NPI registry](https://npiregistry.cms.hhs.gov/)

 ## Usage

-In the `npi-registry-util/` directory include a file `doctor_names_npi.csv`.
-The csv must contain a list of names.
+Pass the script a csv file containing a list of names.
 Any number of middle names is ok, we drop everything besides the first and last name on the line.

 i.e.

 ```
 first,middle,last
 alice,foo,bar